tonyelewis/puppet/README.md

  chrome  | calculator      | sublime-text | VSCode/cath-tools
  konsole | system settings | synaptic     | update manager

-For Ubuntu 20.04 on XSP 17, had problem with screen tearing/flickering.
+For Ubuntu 20.04 on XPS 17, had problem with screen tearing/flickering.
 It's starting to look like the problem is [this](https://wiki.archlinux.org/title/intel_graphics#Screen_flickering) and that the solution is to change `/etc/default/grub`:

 ~~~diff
 10c10